Write stronger stories!

 Throughout the novel, I got a good sense of the characters, even the side characters.
 The details and the information you told about them were choice and specific.
 You took time to individualize them and really consider how they would view the world.

-[Usually I'll go through and talk specifically about which characters I thought were strongest]
+[Sometimes I'll go through and talk specifically about which characters I thought were strongest and why]

 Even though I enjoyed aspects of the characters and appreciated how you took time to individualize them, I had a problem with a few.